 Help conduct research

 Surveys: There are plenty of survey-taking scams out there, but there are some legitimate companies, too.
-Check out PointClub and Springboard America, and read “5 Survey Websites That Will Pay You for Your Opinion.”
+Check out PointClub and Springboard America, and learn about how to take surveys for money online.

 Marketing studies: Marketing firms like Concepts Consumer Research and retailers often test their products on a panel of paid consumers.